anttikissa/geobase/README.md

 - The client should be able to catch up with the latest changes with the GET command.
-The GET command should have an argument for the last seen timestamp / version and the server should update only the changed ones.
+The GET command should have an argument for the last seen version and the server should update only the changed ones.
 Now the client must update the whole dataset they're interested in upon reconnect.

 - (Make sure that deleted objects are treated right in the above case.)